Zoning Board of Appeals (2017–2021)

 In the summer of 2011, he was appointed by the Connecticut Speaker of the House to serve on the Connecticut Department of Labor’s Employment Security Advisory Board and was reappointed in 2015.
 From 2011 until 2015 he was president and chairman of the board of the Connecticut Labor Department Federal Credit Union, serving before that as vice president.

 In May 2013, Governor Dannel Malloy appointed John to the DOL’s Board of Mediation and Arbitration, where he serves as an Alternate Labor Member working as an arbitrator.

 One of John’s passions is local history.
 He has been president of the Bolton Historical Society since 2003, serving before that as vice president.
 Since 2007 he has been a board member of the Connecticut Trust for Historic Preservation.
 From 2001 to 2004 he served on the Wethersfield Historic District Commission as a commissioner alternate.
 In 2019, John took on a new role: Bolton Town Historian.

 John is also president of the Bolton Alumni Association, an organization he helped found and has led since 2001.
 In 2001 John designed the Bolton Veterans Monument and Honor Roll, located on the town green.
 In 2003, John was inducted into the Bolton Public Schools’ “Alumni Wall of Fame.”

-Since 1999, John has been an active member of the Bolton Scholarship Fund and was elected Vice President in 2016.
+Since 1999, John has been an active member of the Bolton Scholarship Fund, serving as Vice President since 2016.